Table of contents

 3-Update Prior Product Use Cases to Reflect the Pandemic To Your Existing Customers

-While you shouldn’t use COVID as a new marketing tactic to trick your customers to buy online, you can still highlight product use cases that are applicable and offer help to customers in this new environment rather than take advantage.
-Success through the delivery of great services will always trump over all other strategies.
+While you shouldn’t use COVID as a new marketing tactic to trick your customers into buying online, you can still highlight applicable product use cases and offer help to customers in this new environment rather than take advantage.
+Success through delivering excellent services will always trump all other strategies.

 The pandemic creates new consumer challenges that might be solved through your business.
-As Covid 19 is now more than ever a new reality we all have to deal with.
+As Covid 19 is now a new reality, we all have to deal with it more than ever.

 4-Your Online Sales Process; Update old product images, use cases, and product descriptions to help customers find what they need.

 For example, a graphic design agency in NYC added motion graphics to the Qualtrics homepage that showed how their experience management demo could improve communication among employees.

 After the virus hit, they updated these product graphics to display use cases more relevant to current circumstances.
 Now, they’re at the forefront of their customers’ thoughts.

 If you’re not sold on devoting a whole section of your website exclusively to COVID-19 messaging, there are other ways to reach your customers.
 Consider having our team at SAAI add an exit-intent pop-up to your site instead.
 You can also check out what other pop-ups you can add by checking out this great list at optinmonster.com.

 These messages only appear when a user leaves your site and are added with a simple plugin.
 You may find them less intrusive to relay information and convert customers without redoing entire portions of your main website.